NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/generic-oidc.md

 #### Multi-record OIDC claims

-Cloudflare Access extends support for multi-record OIDC claims.
+Khulnasoft Access extends support for multi-record OIDC claims.
 These claims are parsed out and can be individually referenced in policies.
 This feature enables granular access control and precise user authorization in applications.

-Cloudflare Access does not support partial OIDC claim value references or OIDC scopes.
+Khulnasoft Access does not support partial OIDC claim value references or OIDC scopes.

 ## Example API Configuration